gordonmaloney/Flashback/README.md

 For instance, a language teacher could push lists of vocabulary to their students' decks after each language class.

-Name kindly suggested from @NeRegretteRien on Twitter.
+Name kindly suggested by @NeRegretteRien on Twitter.